Switching pharmacies? Transfer your prescription to Fairview in 60 seconds. Start your transfer

 Your heart failure and AFib patients' medication adherence is on your scorecard.

 CMS is moving specialty care toward full financial accountability for outcomes.
 The Ambulatory Specialty Model launches in selected markets in 2027.
-Even if Hattiesburg is not in the first wave, the direction is unmistakable: whether your patients stay on their anticoagulants will increasingly determine your reimbursement.
-Fairview Pharmacy makes sure they do.
+Even if Hattiesburg is not in the first wave, the direction is unmistakable: whether your patients stay on their anticoagulants is the outcome that matters.
+Fairview Pharmacy keeps those patients on therapy and documents every intervention along the way.

 What it is costing your practice